jamesfowler-dev/capstone-project/README.md

 -  Components in the navbar not functional at present but to be implemented when further components added.
 -  Navbar can hang at times on opening in mobile view
 -  No character limit on the review/comment form.
 I would like to add a CharField cap in a future update.
+-  Pending reviews opacity styling needs to be fixed

 ## Credits/References